 A life lived in fear is a life half lived.

 It’s been a long time since I watched the movie, and honestly I’d forgotten this particular quote.
-It reminds me of the Bene Gesserit‘s litany against fear in Frank Herbert‘s Dune series, though it has the benefit of being much shorter and easier to remember.
+It reminds me of the Bene Gesserit‘s litany against fear in Frank Herbert‘s Dune#PaidLink series, though it has the benefit of being much shorter and easier to remember.

 I must not fear.